 Skills and Competencies of Effective Physician LeadersDevelops the key personal skills and competencies physician leaders need to be successful in their leadership role.
 Using lecture, case studies and class interaction, physicians learn how to:

-- communicate a vision and motivate and align people
+- communicate a vision in a manner that will align and motivate people

 - adapt their personal communication style to achieve their objectives

-- recognize how emotional intelligence and motivational needs shape leadership success
+- recognize how emotional intelligence and motivational needs influence leadership success

 Leading in Complex OrganizationsExamines the design, decision hierarchy and organizational culture of complex, contemporary healthcare organizations and the challenges they present to those who lead them.
 Using real-life case studies, physicians learn how to: